-The Centre houses the work of The Policy Evaluation Research Unit (PERU), The Manchester Centre for Youth Studies (MCYS), the Manchester Q Step Centre and the Big Data Centre.
-Other areas of expertise include criminology and multi-media journalism.
+The Centre houses the work of The Policy Evaluation Research Unit (PERU), The Manchester Centre for Youth Studies (MCYS), the Manchester Q Step Centre and the Crime & Well-being Big Data Centre.
+Other areas of expertise include criminology, multi-media journalism and human geography.
 High quality PhD supervision is available in all these areas.

 It is this combination of social scientific disciplines, expertise and a determination to shed critical light on the most important ‘real world’ issues of the day that makes RCASS what it is: a Research Centre designed to have a real policy impact at a local, regional, national and global level and one that isn’t afraid to make a bit of a ruckus along the way.

 This network group is based around inter-related themes on global and social transformations, focussing particularly on the socio-cultural, economic and gender dimensions in a comparative and international framework.

 The network focuses on the following research themes:

 The Manchester Centre for Youth Studies (MCYS) was established in 2014 and brings together researchers from across the university – including the humanities, social sciences and education – to explore how the meanings, experiences and representations of youth have changed over time.Our vision is to become world leaders in enabling and creating youth-informed, youth-led research which will positively impact on young people’s lives and increase academic understanding.
 MCYS aims to examine the competing conceptualisations of childhood and youth, while providing an opportunity to develop novel perspectives and new approaches to historical and contemporary understandings of youth.
 In so doing, it encourages opportunities to compare and contrast trends - regionally, nationally and internationally - in a variety of contexts.